Greg-T8/LearningJavaScript/Books/professional_javascript/notes.md

-# Notes on Professional JavaScript for Web Developers
+# Notes on Professional JavaScript for Web Developers by Matt Frisbie

 <img src='images/20250407025456.png' width='250'/>